 Conversion is measured in both; predefined variables (such as Campaign and Product) and with Custom Conversion Variables (known as “eVars”).
 The term “eVar” is a legacy name and is short for “eCommerce Variable”.
 Back in the early days of analytics, it was thought that eCommerce events were the only significant events to track.
 Today we track File Downloads, Video Views, Internal Searches and many other key website actions in eVars.

 So how do we use custom conversion reporting?
-We pass the event description to an eVar and count how many times the event occurred using a custom Success Event.
+We pass the event description to an eVar and count how times the event occurred using a custom Success Event.
 Usually these are paired together.

 But we don’t stop there.
 A robust Adobe Analytics implementation will have both Primary and Supporting eVars.